ehn-dcc-development/eu-dcc-hcert-spec/hcert_spec.md

 * OID 1.3.6.1.4.1.0.1847.2021.1.2        valid for vacc
 * OID 1.3.6.1.4.1.0.1847.2021.1.3        valid for recovery

-And if not present - shall be considered valid for all three.
+If none of these OIDs are present the document shall be considered valid for all three.

 _________________